by Jonathon Dornbush

 I found it easy to cheer alongside them as Will, Mac, Don and Charlie (who is always spectacular thanks to Sam Waterson’s delivery) reveled in the choice to stick to their beliefs.
 Their frequent use of the F word during a break in Will’s broadcast and the general emotional flow of the sequence proved to be quite endearing, but the whole state of affairs felt slightly off.
 I was proud of their crowning moment, but it felt wrong to use a real-life tragedy to precipitate this victory.
 I’m sure a similar event could have been fabricated and the same sense of defiance could still have been achieved.

 Overall, I’m still enjoying Sorkin’s latest work despite its issues, but the episode does nothing to assuage my concerns about putting the show in the near past.
 If the show makes as many leaps forward in time as it has thus far, however, I can only hope Sorkin pushes the alternate take on history to its greatest extent and crafts stories that do not take advantage of a real-world tragedy to drive home a point.

-Jonathon Dornbush is Arts editor.
+Jonathon Dornbush is a senior editor.
 Email him at email@example.com.